Permits and waiting lists

 - Worthing Outer Zone CPZ - Zones D-O: Each visitor permit is valid for all day (as the the parking restrictions in this zone are only active for one hour in the morning, and one hour in the afternoon, making the two hours that each visitor permit is valid for)

-To purchase a book of visitor permits, the resident permit holder should visit the Parking Shop with proof of residency (dated within last 3 months, e.g. a utility bill).
+To purchase a book of visitor permits, the resident should visit the Parking Shop with proof of residency (dated within last three months, e.g. a utility bill).

 Please see the Disabled parking and blue badges page for further details.